charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 * Image and annotation information are specified in separate metadata for ease of updating

-* Standard OpenSeadragon functionality (zoom in and out, image drag, etc.) are fully available
+* Standard OpenSeadragon functionality (zoom in and out, image drag, full screen mode, etc.) are fully available

 ### Demo website